NinaMercedes/Nanopore-LSHTM-Omics/README.md

 !!! question  Take a look at some of the resistance genes and plasmids- why might the blaCTX-M-27 gene be of concern?

 ### Advanced
 1. Now that you have identified the drug-resistance genes for one sample, how about performing the steps on the remaining samples e.g. Ecoli_Japan_2_trim.fastq.gz, what are your results?
-Please note you will not have to perform PycoQC on the remaining samples.
+Please note you will not have to perform PycoQC/ trimming/ Kraken filtering on the remaining samples.
-2. You can see in step 2 used a read error of **0.03**, if you have time you could change this to **0.05**.
-How does this affect your BUSCO and QUAST results?

 ### Step 7.
 Pan-genome Analysis
 **Please activate a new codespace pangenome**